tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 +  this.style.cursor = 'default';
 ```

 Click the portafilter to move it into position above the cup.
-The `gsap.to('#portafilter', 1, {x: 240})` smoothly tweens the `'#portafilter'` element from its current location to a new x-coordinate of `240`, taking `1` second to complete the motion.
+The `gsap.to('#portafilter', 1, {x: 240})` smoothly animates the `'#portafilter'` element from its current location to a new x-coordinate of `240`, taking `1` second to complete the motion.
 Then, the `removeEventListener()` method removes the click event by referencing the function name (`dockPortafilter`), so that you cannot click/animate the portafilter again, and resets the mouse cursor (to the `default` arrow cursor).

 <figure>
 <div id="figure12">